Thanmayeepv/ml-online-shoppers-classification/README.md

 - Number of Instances: 12,330
 - Number of Features: 17 input features + 1 target variable
 - Target Variable: Revenue (True/False)
+- Class Distribution:
+  - No Purchase (0): 10,422 instances
+  - Purchase (1): 1,908 instances
+  - The dataset is imbalanced (~15% positive class).

 The data set appears to include information on the browsing patterns of users, such as visits to pages, the duration of time spent on specific pages, the percentage of visits with high bounce rates, exit rates, the month of the visit, type of visitors, etc.